oliverzju/IFE/README.md

-# IFETask
+# What
-It's my baidu IFE web tasks
+It's my practice of Web Skills.

+# Why
+to be a full stack

+# How
+almost follow IFE